apache/solr/solr/example/README.md

     cloud        : SolrCloud example
-    schemaless   : Schema-less example (schema is inferred from data during indexing) techproducts : Kitchen sink example providing comprehensive examples of Solr features films        : Example of using the _default configset and adding fields dynamically.
+    schemaless   : Schema-less example (schema is inferred from data during indexing) techproducts : Kitchen sink example providing comprehensive examples of Solr features films        : Example of starting with _default configset and defining explicit fields dynamically.
 ```

 For instance, if you want to run the SolrCloud example, do: